ITSGameDevTeamY3/ITSGameDevTeamY3.github.io/jack/_posts/2018-10-11-introduction.md

 We are still creating concepts for both the protagonist and the antagonists, here are some examples:

+#### Protagonist

+To be added.

+#### Antagonists

+To be added.

+On August 29th, I wrote up a first draft for the game‚Äôs scenario and placed it onto Google Docs for the other members to see.
+We discussed this draft and decided upon changes and additions to make.
+By the 28th of September, we had the game‚Äôs story and setting finalised.

 ```js
 // Javascript code with syntax highlighting.